PrecisionXtract/.github/.github/ISSUE_TEMPLATE/qc-analysis-report.md

 - [ ] The documented process runs without error
 - [ ] Results are saved in a reasonably compact format (i.e. no hunting through log files)
 - [ ] Generated results match results delivered by the original analyst(s)
+- [ ] New issues have been created and assigned for any problems encountered

+This issue should be closed once all problems are fixed and the entire checklist is complete.